MozillaSecurity/funfuzz/src/funfuzz/js/examples.md

 * To compile a debug 64-bit shell with AddressSanitizer (ASan) support, do:

-`<python executable> -m funfuzz.js.compile_shell -b "--enable-debug --build-with-asan -R ~/trees/mozilla-central"`
+`<python executable> -m funfuzz.js.compile_shell -b "--enable-debug --enable-address-sanitizer -R ~/trees/mozilla-central"`

 Note that this uses git to clone a specific known working revision of LLVM into `~/llvm`, compiles it, then uses this specific revision to compile SpiderMonkey.